raivydas/activities/CodeBook.md

 ## Files

 The script stores the tidydataset, tidybyactivity, and tidybysubject datasets in the files tidydataset.txt, tidybyactivity.txt, and tidybysubject.txt.
-The folder UCI HAR Dataset contains the data from the link above.
+The script is stored in the file run_analysis.R.
+In order for the script to run, the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip has to be stored in the same directory as the script.

 ## Variables